acdlite/flummox/docs/api/Actions.md

 Asynchronous actions are actions that return promises.
 Unlike synchronous actions, async actions fire the dispatcher twice: at the beginning and at the end of the action.
 Refer to the [Store API](Store.md) for information on how to register handlers for asynchronous actions.

-The reason that asynchronous actions return a promises that resolve to undefined is so the caller can know when the action is complete and it's safe to continue.
-On the server, you can use this feature to wait for data fetching operations to finish before rendering your app.

 Methods
 -------